Generlate/Handbook/company/remote/index.md

 -   We work [asynchronously](../asynchronous-communication.md) across time zones and continents.
     -   You choose when you want to work.
 (Most people work the normal working hours for their timezone.)
     -   You don't need to ask permission or tell anyone if you need to step out.
-    -   We try to limit the number of synchronous meetings, but there are some [company](../../communication/company_meeting.md) and team meetings that you need to attend which might be outside of your normal working hours.
+    -   We try to limit the number of synchronous meetings, but there are some [company](../../communication/company_meeting.md) <!-- missing link --> and team meetings that you need to attend which might be outside of your normal working hours.
 We do our best to optimize meeting times for all involved participants.

 ## FAQ